geekyme/serverless-lending/README.md

 ## Serverless system for lending

-This project is a serverless system for lending.
+This project is an experiment to see how far I could go with relying almost entirely on **Generative AI** to build a fully functional system.

 It is built with the Serverless Framework and leverages AWS services such as API Gateway, Lambda, DynamoDB, and Cognito.
+Please read the [requirements](./requirements.md) document for more details.

 | Sample Frontend | Backend underwriting workflow |
 | :-------------: | :---------------------------: |